framedsc/Sitesource/markdown/GeneralGuides/relit.md

 Works in addition to Shadow Depth Bias in controlling how accurate self-shadowing of whole scene shadows from this light is.
 It works by increasing the amount of bias depending on the slope of a given surface.

 ## Shadow Near Plane
 It controls the distance from which the light starts casting shadows.
-We usually want this to be as low as possible so it casts shadows everywhere.
+We usually want this to be as low as possible so it casts shadows everywhere, but if the light source is not close to the object then it won't cast shadows either.
+You will have to play around with it a bit to see what a good range for this value is to cast shadows on the subject.

 <div class="slider container" style="aspect-ratio: 16/9">
   <div class="slider__img slider__img-after">